NZ 401396 ~ ROYAL GEORGE LINDSAY ~ RNZAF / RAF

 An email received from Sharon H. of Collingwood Ontario, Canada resulted from a 2017 referral by the Webmaster of Aircrew Remembered.com (UK) with whom I regularly correspond as both a researcher of Kiwi airmen and for assistance with tracing UK families to reunite medals with.

 Sharon’s email was the start of a fascinating but sad story that had its roots in the betrothal of a Kiwi airman to a Canadian lady.
 In 2006, Mrs Jean Brown FITZPATRICK passed away at the grand age of 95 years.
-Among her personal effects was a small cardboard box containing four items – a Pilot’s Badge (wings), a Royal Canadian Air Force (RCAF ) non-commissioned airman’s brass hat badge, and two paua (abalone) shell brooches – a Winged Heart and a Tiki suspended from a silver brooch pin bar, known as “sweetheart brooches.”
-Sharon explained that in 1941 her mother, then Jean Brown CARTWRIGHT, had met an Kiwi aircrew cadet Royal George LINDSAY from Auckland, while he was undergoing aircrew training in Ontario, Canada.
-Within a short space of time Roy, as he was known, and Jean had become engaged to be married.
-After completing his training in Canada, Roy was posted to Bomber Command in England.
-No-one then or now, is under any illusion that life during wartime can be a tenuous existence, and not least for the ‘boys in blue’ during the Second World War.
-Needless to say the inevitable happened and Royal Lindsay was killed on air operations (KAO) only months after he and Jean had met.
+Among her personal effects was a small cardboard box containing four items – a Pilot’s Badge (wings), a Royal Canadian Air Force (RCAF ) non-commissioned airman’s brass hat badge, and two paua shell (abalone) brooches – a Winged Heart and a Tiki suspended from a silver brooch pin bar.
+These are known as “sweetheart brooches.”
+Sharon explained that in 1941 her mother then Jean Brown CARTWRIGHT, had met an Kiwi aircrew cadet named Royal George LINDSAY who came from Auckland, while he was undergoing his pilot training in Ontario, Canada.
+Within a short space of time Roy, as he was known, and Jean became engaged to be married.
+After successfully completing his training in Canada, Roy was posted to Bomber Command in England.
+No-one then or now, is under any illusion that life during wartime can be a tenuous existence, and not least for the ‘boys in blue’ during the Second World War air war.
+Needless to say the inevitable happened and Royal Lindsay was killed on air operations (KAO) just months after he and Jean had met.

 Broken-hearted, Jean was understandably bereft and since that time had treasured the small mementos from fiancée Roy for the remainder of her life.
 Sharon, herself married, fully understood the depth of feeling her mother must have had for her Kiwi flyer.
 Following her mother’s death, Sharon had found the keepsakes Roy had given to her mother among her personal possessions and resolved to one day have them returned to Roy Lindsay’s family.
 She felt they rightly belonged with the Lindsays where they would likely have significantly more meaning than if she had retained them, and no doubt be greatly appreciated after so many years had passed.